fernandopro/readme/tarokina-pro/README.txt

 == Changelog ==

+= 2.15 =
+* Fixed: This is a maintenance release that includes several bug fixes.

 = 2.14 =
 * Fixed: Translation domain now loads correctly on init to prevent early loading notice in WordPress 6.7+